dulanw/dwCloud/README.md

 Automatic database backup is not provided.
 Back up the Postgres database and `STORAGE_DIR`.
 The initial idea was to use extended attributes as a metadata backup solution and only require backup of `STORAGE_DIR`, but that was abandoned because of the performance impact.

+## Tailscale and Caddy

+It's probably a bad idea to expose to the WAN, so secure it behind tailscale/netbird.

+The easiest way to get this setup is with caddy and tailscale, setup caddy and reverse proxy cloud.example.com to `dwcloud:8080`, <br>
+Then setup your dns to point cloud.example.com to your servers tailscale IP.
+You can setup the Idp however you want and just set the callback url to be https://cloud.example.com/auth/callback/{IDP_ID_N}

 ## Getting Started With Docker Compose

 The provided `docker-compose.yaml` starts: